 Indoor Air Quality (IAQ) is the quality of air within buildings and other living structures like homes, apartments, etc. Air quality widely affects the health and well-being of people in those spaces and that is why poor indoor air quality is often linked to sickness or diseases.
-Bad indoor air quality can create problems in your heating systems, propelling you to call technicians for heating services in Kennesaw, GA.
+Bad indoor air quality can create problems in your heating systems, propelling you to call technicians for heating repair in Marietta, GA.
 Before we explain how this happens, let’s understand IAQ.

 Bad indoor air quality is caused by pollutants that are present in the home.
 Generally, these pollutants are divided into three categories: